When you buy online, you have the right to the same protections under consumer law as buying in a shop.

 The Consumer Rights Directive 2011/83/EU (CRD), gives you extra rights when you enter into a distance contract with sellers based in Ireland and other EU countries.
 These rights do not apply to consumer-to-consumer deals (that is where you buy from a private individual) or if you buy from a trader based outside the EU.

-The COVID-19 pandemic has dramatically changed how we shop and how retailers operate.
-More and more people are shopping online during the COVID-19 pandemic.
-This document explains your consumer rights when you shop online from a trader based in Ireland or elsewhere in the EU.
+This page explains your consumer rights when you shop online from a trader based in Ireland or elsewhere in the EU.

 Check you are buying from a legitimate business